Observing geometry of quantum states in a three-level system

-For quantum matters at zero temperature, the ground states associated to a class of Hamiltonians are realized as ``quantum phases'' of the matter.
-The degeneracy of ground states, usually indicating a gap closing in the system, is an important indicator of different quantum phases, for example, in symmetry breaking, topological ordered~\cite{wen1990ground} and gapless phases.
-As demonstrated in our experiment, the flat surfaces (ellipses and segments in the case $d=n=3$) on an image of JNR indicate ground-state degeneracies under the class of Hamiltonians $H(\vec{h})$, which represent different phases of the system.
-Therefore, the geometry of JNRs can be viewed as an intuitive geometric representation of quantum phases, with different regions on the surface representing different phases.
-Two states are in the same phase if they can adiabatically evolve into each other without closing gap, equivalently they can be changed into each other smoothly without any singularity on the surface of the JNR (the values of physical observables).
-This provides a geometric method to investigate quantum phases~\cite{zauner2016symmetry}, topological orders~\cite{PhysRevA.93.012309} etc. by separately measuring (local) components in the basis of Hamiltonians $H$, instead of studying the global $H$~\cite{Kokail2019}.
-The present scheme can be readily extended to more general Hamiltonians and more complex systems.
-Restricted by imagination for higher dimensional objects, we are here only illustrating the class of Hamiltonians containing three observables.
+For quantum matters at the zero temperature, the ground-states associated to a class of Hamiltonians are regarded as `quantum phases' of the matter.
+The degeneracy of ground-states, usually indicating a gap closing, is an important indicator of different quantum phases~\cite{PhysRevB.41.9377}, such as symmetry breaking, topological ordered and gapless phases.
+As demonstrated in our experiment, the flat surfaces (ellipses and segments in the case $d=n=3$) on an image of JNR indicate ground-state degeneracies of the Hamiltonian $H(\vec{h})$, thus represent different phases of the system.
+Therefore, the surface of JNR can be viewed as an intuitive geometric representation of quantum phases, on which different regions represent different phases.

-Determining the ground state wavefunctions, together with their degeneracies, is proven to be intractable according to the theory of quantum computational complexity.
-Theories of numerical ranges have been adopted in one of the basic problems in quantum chemistry, the $N$-representability problem~\cite{pistol2004n,Erdahl1972}, and the quantum marginal problem in quantum information theory~\cite{klyachko2006quantum}.
-In this sense our work also foreshadows a new path for addressing relevant problems with experimental measurements of observables and geometric analysis.